Oklahoma Court Records

 Are all Oklahoma Criminal Court Records Public?

-As provided by the federally instituted Freedom of Information Act, members of the public have the right to request access to records or information managed by federal agencies.
+Members of the public may access records or information managed by government agencies.
 As such, most U.S states protect the right of public access to court records with only a few exemptions.

 Most court records contained in electronically accessible repositories are typically considered public information.
 They include details such as the severity of the offense being prosecuted as well as details of court actions, and motions, court orders and appearances, motion arguments, dispositions as well as the court’s final verdict including penalties.
 Additionally, court schedules, calendars and minutes and opinions are publicly available.